Breast Augmentation in Houston, TX

-By inserting an implant behind each breast, surgeons are able to increase a woman’s bust line by one or more bra cup sizes.
+Breast augmentation, medically known as augmentation mammoplasty, is a surgical procedure used to enhance the size and shape of women’s breasts via the use of either saline or silicone gel implants.
+By inserting an implant behind each breast, plastic surgeons can increase a woman’s bust line by one or more bra cup sizes.

 (click here to view before/after gallery)

 The terms breast augmentation and breast implants can be used interchangeably.
 Breast augmentation is simply the name of the surgical procedure to place breast implants.

 Types of Breast Implants

 There are three types of breast implants: gummy bear form stable implants, silicone gel filled, and saline filled.

 - Gummy bear implants (so-called because they have the consistency of gummy bear candy) are the most recent development of implant.
 They are form stable, meaning they retain their shape.
 This feature is very desirable and beneficial to many patients.
 In addition, the gel is cohesive, meaning if the shell breaks, the gel stays put.